-22An implicit assumption of a public policy of equitable distribution is that it will ultimately result in an improvement in the general health status of the population.
+the population.
 There are many problems in measuring health status, but it is clear that reliable and valid measures must be developed both to aid in determining when services should be provided and to measure the impact of these services on the population receiving them.
 Measures of health status may be viewed as but one aspect of a more general trend towards the development of social indicators.
 For example, see Moriyama (1968) and Goldsmith (1972).

-23An earlier version of this approach was first introduced in Andersen (1968: 58-64).
+23 An earlier version of this approach was first introduced in Andersen (1968: 58-64).